-But you have to know about it yourself, and choose it if you want it.
+But you have to know about it, and choose it if you want it.
 The insurer does not want you to choose this option, and they do a pretty good job of hiding it from you.

 This law will be of enormous benefit to you if you ever get into a car accident and find out the at fault driver had a small insurance policy that won’t cover your damages in a personal injury case.